How to ace Christmas lunch

 Go out in a blaze of glory with a flaming Christmas pudding

-Avoid the anti-climax of the flame extinguishing before the Christmas pudding reaches the table with this simple, effective tip from Andy Mackenzie, Executive Chef for Exclusive Hotels including Winchester’s Lainston House: “Warm the brandy, transfer into a metal ladle, ignite and then pour over the Christmas pudding.”
+Avoid the anti-climax of the flame extinguishing before the Christmas pudding reaches the table with this quick tip from Andy Mackenzie, Executive Chef for Exclusive Hotels including Winchester’s Lainston House.
+“Warm the brandy, transfer into a metal ladle, ignite and then pour over the Christmas pudding.”
+Simple!

 Love your Christmas meat leftovers

 Don’t waste spare Christmas meat: turn it into a baked pie with puff pastry, says Tom Aikens .“Here’s a simple one which will work with whatever leftover meat (turkey, ham, even goose) you’ve got in the fridge.
 Make a basic béchamel, add some leeks and mushrooms, a dash of cream, grainy mustard and parsley.
 Then add all the white and dark meat, cut up into smallish pieces.
 Pop into a pie dish, cover with defrosted puff pastry, brush with egg yolk and bake at 200 degrees for 20 mins.”